 Make sure to test out all your gadgets and then stick to a couple tricks!!
 You don’t want to start testing out your new toys when you’re up in front of a crowd of people at a gig.
 Unless you’re as comfortable with it as you are your most understood gadget in your rig, don’t bother pulling it out.
 Those Kaos Pads are a lot of fun, but they can also ruin a whole set if you’re not careful.

 There are a bunch of things that can make up any good DJ, and not everyone will like every DJ they see.
 As a DJ, what you can do is just be yourself when you go up there on stage in Las Vegas or anywhere in the world.
 Interact with the crowd and really bring them into your world, but don’t forget to see where they are and meet them at their level.
 You can set up your own act and go out and blow people away, but really know what you’re working with.
 All those bells and whistles can make for some beautiful music, so long as you know how to use them.

 Let the music play on.

-Some of my most recent gigs have been at the following hotels and events in Las Vegas:
+Some of my most recent gigs have been at the following hotels, events and business conferences in Las Vegas: